 This all requires more management and administration than simple websites.

-Therefore Enterprise Hosting is best for:
+Therefore Enterprise Hosting service is best for:

 - Large websites that need multiple web servers (e.g., Nordstrom, Lamborghini, Coursera)